apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 ```

 If you specify both the public-key and the certificate in the configuration, the public-key will be used and the certificate will be ignored.

+*Notes*

+- This callout does not support JWT with encrypted claim sets.
+- This callout does not support ES256 algorithms